sophvl/apcspwork25-26/README.md

 atm.py

-**Summary:
+**Summary:**
-**- I made this to allow users to play around with depositing and withdrawing money
+- I made this to allow users to play around with depositing and withdrawing money
 - Perfect for young adults that are practicing to be independent **Key Features:**
 - Deposit and withdrawal options